svidgen/open-mint-tcg/rfcs/README.md

 # Open Mint TCG RFCs

-This directory contains all RFCs (Requests for Comments) for the Open Mint TCG project.
+This directory contains all RFCs (Requests for Comments) for Open Mint TCG.

 For the full RFC process and guidelines, see [../PROCESS.md](../PROCESS.md).